vrthra/chaos-replication/README.md

-# Estimating Equivalent Mutants: Are we there yet?
+# Empirical Evaluation of Frequency Based Statistical Models for Estimating Killable Mutants

 This replication package contains the following:
 - results of the manual classification of live mutants (`manual-classification/`)